QosmicQi/XRBID/xrbid_guide/chapters/title.md

 \
 \
 *This Jupyter Book was last updated on April 20, 2025*\
-*Special thanks to Pau Bosch-Cabot for his input on editing this guide.*
+*Special thanks to Pau Bosch-Cabot and Dev Khullar for their aid in the creation of this guide.*